September 26, 2020

-(RICHMOND, Va.) – The Virginia Department of Health announced today that the portion of the James River closed to shellfish harvesting on February 26 due to flooding was reopened effective Wednesday March 6, 2019.
-The VDH Division of Shellfish Safety has monitored water quality in the river since the flooding occurred, and sample results confirm that the area is now safe to reopen for harvesting.
+(RICHMOND, Va.) – The Virginia Department of Health announced today that the portion of Garner Creek in Westmoreland County closed to shellfish harvesting on September 15 due to a release of raw sewage impacting water quality in the area was reopened effective Saturday, September 26, 2020.
+The VDH Division of Shellfish Safety has monitored water quality in the river since the raw sewage release occurred, and sample results confirm that the area is now safe to reopen for shellfish harvesting.